 Although every effort will be made to maintain confidentiality of your child's medical and health records, absolute confidentiality cannot be guaranteed.
-We will use a study number rather than your child's name on study records where we can. your child's name and other facts that might point to your child will not appear when we present this study or publish its results.
+We will use a study number rather than your child's name on study records where we can.
+Your child's name and other facts that might point to your child will not appear when we present this study or publish its results.
 Viewing or storing this electronic informed consent form on a personal electronic device may allow information provided on this form (such as names and email addresses) to be inadvertently shared with others if the device is lost, hacked, or otherwise compromised.

-When ready to leave the hospital, typically well after the period of cooling is complete, your child may be discharged to a rehabilitation or nursing facility.
+When ready to leave the hospital your child may be discharged to a rehabilitation or nursing facility.
 Your child might also be discharged home and then readmitted to another medical facility later.
 Your signature on this document authorizes those facilities to release medical records to the researchers and research staff of this study.
 Only medical records that refer to the 12 months your child is in the study are included in this authorization.